microsoft/r-server-campaign-optimization/CIG_Workflow.md

 Note this allows anyone with the VM name/IP address to connect to your SQL Server.
 You should also change the  password as indicated above if you open the firewall.

 To demonstrate a typical workflow, we'll introduce you to a few personas.
 You can follow along by performing the same steps for each persona.
 While each persona would be working on a different computer, for simplicity your Virtual Machine (VM) has all the tools each persona would use on the same machine.
+(Or you can use your own computer with optional instructions below.
+If using your computer make sure to follow the instructions above to change the password and open the firewall.)

  <a name="step1" id="step1"></a>